-Each Formation Display consists of a small square for Leaders, screening cavalry and other markers, a large rectangle divided into two areas respectively for Effective and Broken units, and a number track at the bottom.
+Each Formation Display consists of a small square for Leaders, screening cavalry and other markers, a large rectangle divided into two areas respectively for Formations and Effective units, and one for Broken units.
+A number track at the bottom

-5.1.1 For each Formation the player will place the counter for the Leader commanding it in the small box (marked "L") in the upper right hand corner.

-5.1.2 Counters for Brigaded Formations and troop units (whose morale value is less than or equal to the Formation's morale value) are placed in the Effective Box of the Formation's display.

-5.1.3 Troop units that are brigaded to a Formation whose morale value is greater than the Formation's morale value are placed in the Broken Box of the Formation's display.

-5.1.4 The Formation has a number track at the bottom to keep record of its Morale (Section 5.2) and AP levels (Section 4.2) by markers.

-5.1.5 The player places all Screening Cavalry units (Case 3.2.1) on top of the Leader and all other markers covering them in that Box.

-5.1.6 A Troop unit may be brigaded or un-brigaded from a Formation in any OPs or Mobilization Phase but consumes 1 AP of a Leader's total to do this.

-5.1.7 A Troop unit that is un-brigaded is taken from its Formation Display and placed in the map area the Formation is in.

-5.1.8 A Troop unit in the area with the Formation that is brigaded is taken from the map area and placed on the Formation's Organization Display.
+- records the current status of Morale Level and Administrative Points (APs). - 5.1.1 For each Formation the player will place the counter for the Leader commanding it in the small box (marked "L") in the upper right hand corner. - 5.1.2 Counters for Brigaded Formations and troop units (whose morale value is less than or equal to the Formation's morale value) are placed in the Effective Box of the Formation's display. - 5.1.3 Troop units that are brigaded to a Formation whose morale value is greater than the Formation's morale value are placed in the Broken Box of the Formation's display. - 5.1.4 The Formation has a number track at the bottom to keep record of its Morale (Section 5.2) and AP levels (Section 4.2) with markers. - 5.1.5 The player places all Screening Cavalry units (Case 3.2.1) on top of the Leader and all other markers covering them in that Box. - 5.1.6 A Troop unit may be brigaded or un-brigaded from a Formation in any OPs or Mobilization Phase but consumes 1 AP of a Leader's total to do - 5.1.7 A Troop unit that is detached is taken from its Formation Display and placed in the map area the Formation is in.
+Units that are reassigned are placed in their new, different Formation boxes.
+A Troop unit brigaded from the area with the Formation is taken from the map area and placed on the Formation's Organization Display. - 5.1.8 If all units in a Formation have been detached, reassigned, or destroyed and the Formation is left without units, it is de-activated.
+The Leader returns to the Leader Pool.
+The Formation marker is placed on its empty space on the organization display, ready to be re-activated.